dermatologist/nlp-qrmine/README.md

 * You can filter documents based on sentiment, titles or categories and do further analysis, using --filters or -f

 * Many of the ML functions like neural network takes a second argument (-n) .
 In nnet -n signifies the number of epochs, number of clusters in kmeans, number of factors in pca, and number of neighbours in KNN.
 KNN also takes the --rec or -r argument to specify the record.

+* Variables from csv can be selected using --titles (defaults to all).
+The first variable will be ignored (index) and the last will be the DV (dependant variable).

 ### Command-line options